valentinschabschneider/elliot/README.md

 This project is basically an api wrapper around the [pagedjs-cli](https://gitlab.coko.foundation/pagedjs/pagedjs-cli) package with a few additional tweaks and features.
 The main difference is that you can skip the polyfill script injection.
 This allows you to have the polyfill import + additional handlers inside your HTML.

+### Included static files

+For your convenience Elliot exposes a view static files that can come in handy (preview styles / handlers).
+You can find them under [/src/static](/src/static) which is also exposed under `/static` when hosted.
+View the demo sources to see how to use them.

 ## Contribute